quiverjs/quiverjs/README.md

 Quiver.js
 =========

-Quiver is a new web framework for writing modular applications declaratively.
+Quiver is a middleware-based framework for writing modular applications declaratively.

 Quiver is written on [Node.js](http://nodejs.org/) using the latest ES6
 features: